davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 Some packages may rely on the "logind" functionality of Systemd for session/seat management.
-This same functionality is also provided by ConsoleKit2, though I'm not to what degree nor level of compatibility.
+This same functionality is also provided by Elogind and ConsoleKit2, though I'm not to what degree nor level of compatibility.

 In general I've found it quite possible to run a desktop system with Dinit in place of SystemD, but my needs are minimal.
 If you're running a